knocean/practises/nixos/README.md

 All this configuration is written in the
 [Nix expression language](https://nixos.org/nix/manual/#ch-expression-language)
-which has some useful tools for [abstractions](https://nixos.org/nixos/manual/index.html#sec-module-abstractions).
+which has some basic tools for [abstractions](https://nixos.org/nixos/manual/index.html#sec-module-abstractions).
 I like these [examples](https://medium.com/@MrJamesFisher/nix-by-example-a0063a1a4c55).